drewdeponte/dotzsh/README.md

 commited to the **master** branch locally, you should really create a new topic branch pointing to them and reset --hard your local master back to the official origins remote master.

+# Credit

+I must give credit where credit is due.
+I have taken pieces of various peoples *.zsh* setups over the years to build this one.
+The primary two that I can think of are the [PeepCode - My Command Line Prompt](http://peepcode.com/blog/2012/my-command-line-prompt) blog post, and stuff I have seen Gary Bernhardt of [Destroy All Software](http://www.destroyallsoftware.com) do.
+My prompt looks very similar to the PeepCode layout though I have reworked the scripts largely and to allow for other features I provided and to make it generic and easily installed.